-Caffeine’s effectiveness when seeking to improve alertness, motivation, attention, reaction time (8, 10, 13) and reasoning are also not lost on those for which such attributes are essential for the preservation of life itself.
+Caffeine’s effectiveness when seeking to improve alertness, motivation, attention, reaction time (8, 10, 13), and reasoning is not lost on those for which such attributes are essential for the preservation of life itself.
 Indeed, military personal are often reliant upon caffeine (and other stimulants) to stay focused and alert in the throes of battle.
 Many of these true heroes are known to ingest granulated coffee by the fistful to ward off mental and physical fatigue.
-As a universally available stimulant that is also legal and socially acceptable (not to mention of low toxicity and with low potential for abuse), caffeine is, for these warriors and also countless iron warriors in gym settings, a go-to supplement for enhancing aggression and physical and mental output (8).
+As a universally available stimulant that is also legal and socially acceptable (not to mention of low toxicity and with low potential for abuse), caffeine is, for these warriors and also countless iron warriors in gym settings, a go-to supplement for enhancing aggression, as well as physical and mental output (8).

 Caffeine is particularly effective when performing tasks of a monotonous and repetitive nature (8).
 Grinding away in the gym (whether it be rep after rep of shoulder presses or 20 minutes of high-intensity cardio) demands extreme focus and attention to correct form and intensity output.

 In fact, caffeine increases fatty acid levels in the bloodstream to such a degree that carbohydrate stores are preserved and better utilized (11).
-This raises overall muscle endurance and helps the lifter stay energized, for longer.
+This raises overall muscle endurance and helps the lifter stay energized for longer.
 Combining carbs and caffeine pre and intra-workout is a known strategy for boosting athletic performance.
-However, taking this combo within 4 hours post-training has also been shown to increase physical output by increasing glycogen uptake by 66% (9).
+However, taking this combo within 4 hours post-training has been shown to increase physical output by increasing glycogen uptake by a staggering 66% (9).